Police launch marine counter-terrorism team

 The initiative was first introduced in 2012 and since then, more than 65,000 cameras in all 10,000 HDB blocks and multi-storey carparks have been installed.

-In addition, 150 police patrol vehicles will have the In-Vehicle Video Recording System by July 2017.
-The recording system is able to stream live videos to the Police Operations Command Centre, and these systems will also incorporate automated number plate recognition systems to help the police identify vehicles of interest quickly.
+In addition, 150 police patrol vehicles will be equipped with an in-vehicle video recording system by July 2017.
+The recording system will able to stream live videos to the Police Operations Command Centre, with automated number plate recognition systems to help the police identify vehicles of interest quickly.

 - CNA/am